Ephesus: Bronze Age

+Early Bronze

 Excavations in recent years have unearthed settlements from the early Bronze Age at Ayasuluk Hill.

+Late Bronze

 According to Hittite sources, the capital of the kingdom of Arzawa (another independent state in Western and Southern Anatolia/Asia Minor) was Apasa (or Abasa), and some scholars suggest that this is the same place the Greeks later called Ephesus.
 In 1954, a burial ground from the Mycenaean era (1500–1400 BC), which contained ceramic pots, was discovered close to the ruins of the basilica of St. John.
 This was the period of the Mycenaean expansion, when the Ahhiyawa began settling in Asia Minor, a process that continued into the 13th century BC.
 The names Apasa and Ephesus appear to be cognate, and recently found inscriptions seem to pinpoint the places in the Hittite record.

+Iron Age

-Period of Greek migrations
+Greek migration

 Ephesus was founded as an Attic-Ionian colony in the 10th century BC on a hill (now known as the Ayasuluk Hill), three kilometers (3 km) from the centre of ancient Ephesus (as attested by excavations at the Seljuk castle during the 1990s).
 The mythical founder of the city was a prince of Athens named Androklos, who had to leave his country after the death of his father, King Kodros.
 According to the legend, he founded Ephesus on the place where the oracle of Delphi became reality ("A fish and a boar will show you the way").
-Androklos drove away most of the native Carian and Lelegian inhabitants of the city and united his people with the remainder.
 He was a successful warrior, and as a king he was able to join the twelve cities of Ionia together into the Ionian League.
 During his reign the city began to prosper.
 He died in a battle against the Carians when he came to the aid of Priene, another city of the Ionian League.
 Androklos and his dog are depicted on the Hadrian temple frieze, dating from the 2nd century.
 Later, Greek historians such as Pausanias, Strabo and Herodotos and the poet Kallinos reassigned the city's mythological foundation to Ephos, queen of the Amazons.

 The Greek goddess Artemis and the great Anatolian goddess Kybele were identified together as Artemis of Ephesus.
 The many-breasted "Lady of Ephesus", identified with Artemis, was venerated in the Temple of Artemis, one of the Seven Wonders of the World and the largest building of the ancient world according to Pausanias (4.31.8).
 Pausanias mentions that the temple was built by Ephesus, son of the river god Caystrus, before the arrival of the Ionians.
 Of this structure, scarcely a trace remains.

 Ancient sources seem to indicate that an older name of the place was Alope (Ἀλόπη).